mmmjam/mmmjam.github.io/rules-and-guidelines.md

 Academic honesty is the principle of being honest in all the work you do.
 In the context of M<sup>3</sup>J, an academically honest team creates their own model and report without cheating or presenting the work of others as their own.

 Math models are based off real life.
 This means your team will likely use resources on the Internet: government documents, graphs, videos, programming code, you name it!
 Research is encouraged and an important part of making a good model.
 If you ever quote, paraphrase, use an image or graph that you did not make, or reference facts that you found while researching, you MUST cite your sources.
 You cannot take credit for work that is not yours.
-For example, below is a acceptable citation for this webpage that was generated through Easybib[https://www.easybib.com/]:
+For example, below is a acceptable citation for this webpage that was generated through [Easybib](https://www.easybib.com/):

-Team, MMMJ.
+<i>Team, MMMJ.
 “MMMJ Website .”
 M³J, 1 Jan.
-2021, mmmjam.github.io/.
+2021, mmmjam.github.io/. </i>

 To ensure a fair playing field, The M<sup>3</sup>J Team reserves the right to disqualify a paper if academic dishonesty is detected.